electron/electronjs.org-old/data/blog/electron-6-0.md

 ## Breaking Changes

 ### `app.allowRendererProcessReuse` option
-Groundwork for requiring any native Node modules that are loaded in the renderer process to be either NAPI or Context Aware.
+Groundwork for requiring any native Node modules that are loaded in the renderer process to be either N-API or Context Aware.
 The main reasons for this change are for app performance, security benefits, and lessen maintenance.
 Read the full details in [this issue](https://github.com/electron/electron/issues/18397).
 This change is expected to complete in Electron v11.

 Outline for change:
 * Electron v6: option to disable site instance patches [#18396](https://github.com/electron/electron/pull/18396)